This Pan

 User Scenario

-ThisPan is not intended as a replacement for genuine human to human conversation with a friend or therapist… but, those options are not always accessible, that's where ThisPan fits in.
+ThisPan is not intended as a replacement for genuine human-to-human conversation with a friend or therapist.
+However, those options are not always accessible -that's where ThisPan fits in.

 Features